Maickon0709/Maickon0709/readme.md

 <p align="center">
 I am an Analysis and Systems Development (ADS) student passionate about technology and building my career in Back-End Development with a focus on data.
-Currently, I am studying Python, REST APIs, databases, data structures, and everything related to the data ecosystem.
+Currently, I am studying Python, C#, REST APIs, databases, data structures, and everything related to the data ecosystem.
 My goal is to become a Junior Data Analyst in the future, building a strong foundation one step at a time.
 </p>

 <br/>